zavalab/ADAM_Documentation/Templates/README.md

 ## Demand File

+The demand data file contains information about the nodes that demand

 The template demand file will look similar to the example below:

 | # | Latitude | Longitude | Product ID | Price | Capacity |